directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

+## Version 11.0.0

+### Replaced `mysql` with `mysql2`

+The database client library [`mysql`](https://www.npmjs.com/package/mysql) has been replaced with [`mysql2`](https://www.npmjs.com/package/mysql2), which is a continuation of the former.
+The client is used to connect to MySQL/MariaDB databases.

+If you're using MySQL/MariaDB, please note that:

+- `mysql2` leads to cross-collection queries (filtering on relations) with stricter charset comparison.
+Therefore, ensure again that the value of the config option [`DB_CHARSET`/`DB_CHARSET_NUMBER`](/self-hosted/config-options#database) matches the charset of your tables.
+- Values of type "Decimal" are now returned as a `string` instead of a `number`, which ensures that the precision is preserved.

 ## Version 10.10.0

 ### Deprecated Typed Extension Folders